Luxcium/docker-cline-ai-template/memory-bank/projectbrief.md

   * Increment by one level only
   * Start at beginning of line
   * Surrounded by blank lines
+  * Unique across all levels (MD024)
+  * Contextually unique when needed

 * List Formatting
   * Consistent indentation